Regulation of genetic engineering: In the laboratory

 In Europe the use of living GMOs are regulated by the European Directive on the contained use of genetically modified microorganisms (GMMs).
 The regulations require risk assessments before use of any contained GMOs is started and assurances that the correct controls are in place.
 It provides the minimal standards for using GMMs, with individual countries allowed to enforce stronger controls.
-In the UK the Genetically Modified Organisms (Contained Use) Regulations 2014 provides the framework researchers must follow when using GMOs.
+In the UK the Genetically Modified Organisms (Contained Use) Regulations 2014 (SI 2014/1663) provides the framework researchers must follow when using GMOs.
 Other legislation may be applicable depending on what research is carried out.
-For workplace safety these include the Health and Safety at Work Act 1974, the Management of Health and Safety at Work Regulations 1999, the Carriage of Dangerous Goods legislation and the Control of Substances Hazardous to Health Regulations 2002.
-Environmental risks are covered by Section 108(1) of the Environmental Protection Act 1990 and The Genetically Modified Organisms (Risk assessment) (Records and Exemptions) Regulations 1996.
+For workplace safety these include the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999 (SI 1999/3242), the Carriage of Dangerous Goods legislation and the Control of Substances Hazardous to Health Regulations 2002 (SI 2002/2677).
+Environmental risks are covered by section 108(1) of the Environmental Protection Act 1990 and the Genetically Modified Organisms (Risk Assessment) (Records and Exemptions) Regulations 1996 (SI 1996/1106).

-In the USA the National Institute of Health (NIH) classifies GMOs into four risk groups.
+In the US the National Institute of Health (NIH) classifies GMOs into four risk groups.
 Risk group one is not associated with any diseases, risk group 2 is associated with diseases that are not serious, risk group 3 is associated with serious diseases where treatments are available and risk group 4 is for serious diseases with no known treatments.
 In 1992 the Occupational Safety and Health Administration determined that its current legislation already adequately covers the safety of laboratory workers using GMOs.

 Australia has an exempt dealing for genetically modified organisms that only pose a low risk.
 These include systems using standard laboratory strains as the hosts, recombinant DNA that does not code for a vertebrate toxin or is not derived from a micro-organism that can cause disease in humans.
 Exempt dealings usually do not require approval from the national regulator.
 GMOs that pose a low risk if certain management practices are complied with are classified as notifiable low risk dealings.
 The final classification is for any uses of GMOs that do not meet the previous criteria.
 These are known as licensed dealings and include cloning any genes that code for vertebrate toxins or using hosts that are capable of causing disease in humans.
 Licensed dealings require the approval of the national regulator.